 The German Sauerkraut Soup is a very tasty and easy to make soup!
 It is the right soup for cold evenings in fall or winter.
 Sauerkraut contains a lot of Vitamin C, and is a typical German winter season vegetable.
 When combined with Kassler, a German specialty, smoked pork chop or ribs, it makes an awesome main dish especially when served with freshly baked bread.
 Happy Cooking!

 1 medium sized onion

-1-2 tbsp clarified butter
+1-2 tbsp clarified butter or vegetable oil

 1 egg yolk

 1/2 liter vegetable broth or instant – Make Vegetable Broth from scratch –

 200 Kassler (no bones), German smoked pork chops/ribs or alternatively use sausages

 caraway seeds (optional)